 The Journal of Nanophotonics is published online as part of the SPIE Digital Library, accessible by researchers at many of the world's leading universities, laboratories, and corporations as well as thousands of individual subscribers.

-- Rigorous peer review and rapid publication of articles
+- Rigorous and timely peer review process

 - Professional copyediting and typesetting